WP Ultimo 2.0 Beta 8 is out!

 Resend Confirmation Email option for Customers

 Beta 7 introduced email address confirmation for free plans.
-This build adds a Resend button to the customer management screen for when the first email fails to arrive for some reason.
+This build adds a Resend button to the customer management screen when the first email fails to arrive for some reason.

 Reset and Import System Emails

-Now that we are finally finishing the payment flows and re-adding the events that get triggered when certain events happen on the network, we’ll also start to re-add the various emails WP Ultimo send when those events happen.
+Now that we are finally finishing the payment flows and re-adding the events that get triggered when certain events happen on the network, we’ll also start to re-add the various emails WP Ultimo sends when those events happen.

 We did that on beta 7, adding the email that gets sent so a customer can verify their email address.
 However, as some of you were upgrading from beta 6 and lower, that email didn’t get automatically imported as we only create system emails during the first setup wizard, immediately after the plugin gets activated for the first time.